 - Consider being a private patient in a public hospital.
 It's less likely that you'll have unexpected out-of-pocket costs for blood test, x-rays and ultrasounds, anaesthetist and paediatrician.

-- The waiting period applies to the date you're admitted to hospital for the birth.
+- Take out private health insurance well ahead of getting pregnant.
+There is a 12-month waiting period that applies to the date you're admitted to hospital for the birth.

 - You won't be covered if you have a premature birth within the waiting period or even if you give birth only a few days before the end of the waiting period.